git-pull/tao-of-tmux/manuscript/04-server.md

 ![Server](images/info/server.png)
 Q> ### Wait what, tmux is a server?

-Q> Often when "server" is mentioned, what comes to mind for many Q> may be rackmounted hardware, to others it may be software running Q> daemonized on a server and managed through a utility like upstart, Q> supervisor and so on.
+Q> Often when "server" is mentioned what comes to mind for many Q> may be rackmounted hardware, to others it may be software running Q> daemonized on a server and managed through a utility like upstart, Q> supervisor and so on.